-At each iteration, each particle compares its current fitness value with the fitness value of its own pbest solution and the fitness value of the population's gbest solution.
+In each of the iteration, each particle will compare its current fitness value with the fitness value of its own pbest solution and the fitness value of the population's gbest solution.
 The pbest and gbest values are updated if the new values are better than the old ones.
-If the fitness value of each particle X_i in the current generation is better than the previous pbest fitness value, then both the position and fitness value of pbest are updated to X_i .
-Similarly, if the fitness value of pbest in the current generation is better than the previous gbest fitness value, then both the position and fitness value of gbest are updated to X_i .
+If the fitness value of each particle X_i in the current generation is better than the previous pbest fitness value, then both of the position and fitness value of pbest will be updated as X_i .
+Similarly, if the fitness value of pbest in the current generation is better than previous gbest fitness value, then both of the position and fitness value of gbest will be updated as X_i .